Christopher Paolini: Career

 He started his work on his first novel, Eragon, at the age of 15.
-This novel would become the first of a four-book series (six, including the spinoffs) set in the mythical land of Alagaësia.
+This novel became the first of The Inheritance Cycle tetralogy, which is set in the mythical land of Alagaësia.

 In 2002, Eragon was published for the first time by Paolini International LLC, his parents' publishing company.
 To promote the book, Paolini toured over 135 schools and libraries, discussing reading and writing, all the while dressed in "a medieval costume of red shirt, billowy black pants, lace-up boots, and a jaunty black cap."
 He drew the cover art for the first edition of Eragon, which featured Saphira's eye, along with the maps on the inside covers of his books.

 In mid-2002, the stepson of author Carl Hiaasen found Eragon in a bookstore and loved it; this led to Hiaasen bringing it to the attention of his publisher, Alfred A. Knopf.
 Knopf subsequently made an offer to publish Eragon and the rest of The Inheritance Cycle.
 The second edition of Eragon was published by Knopf in August 2003.
 At the age of 19, Paolini became a New York Times-bestselling author.

 In December 2006, Fox 2000 released the film adaptation of Eragon in theaters around the world.
 It received mostly negative reviews from critics, and made a combined domestic and international gross of $249,488,115 USD against a production budget of $100,000,000.

 Eldest, the sequel to Eragon, was released August 23, 2005.
 The third book in the cycle, Brisingr, was released on September 20, 2008.
 Although The Inheritance Cycle was originally planned as a trilogy, a fourth book, Inheritance, was released on November 8, 2011, in the US, Australia, New Zealand, the EU, and India, and was subsequently translated and published in 53 countries.
 The Inheritance Cycle has sold more than 41 million copies.

 On December 31, 2018, The Fork, the Witch, and the Worm, the first book in a series called Tales of Alagaësia, was published and released to the public.

 Paolini's first science fiction novel, To Sleep in a Sea of Stars, was released on September 15, 2020, by Tor Books.

 In October 2021, Christopher released Unity, an interactive Fractalverse story on his science fiction website Fractalverse.net.

 On July 25, 2022, Variety reported that Paolini was co-writing a live action television series adaptation of Eragon for Disney+, with Bert Salke executive producing.

 On October 3, 2022, Paolini announced Fractal Noise, the second installment in the Fractalverse and a prequel to To Sleep in a Sea of Stars.
 It was published on May 16, 2023.

 On October 8, 2022, it was announced that To Sleep in a Sea of Stars has been optioned by Made Up Stories and Snoot Entertainment.

 On November 7, 2023, Murtagh was released as the latest installment in Paolini's world of Alagaësia.